-8.7 Other Leave Requests
+8.8 Other Leave Requests

-Other leave requests such as adoption, leave needed to care for the medical condition of a spouse, child, parent or paternity leave for the birth or adoption of a child are not covered by the University's Medical Leave of Absence Policy but do fall within the Family and Medical Leave Policy.
-An employee cannot use available salary continuation for these conditions.
-In some circumstances, paid time off (up to three days) may be available.
-(See Short-Term Absence/Illness, Section 4.2, page 11).
+Other leave requests such as adoption; leave needed to care for the medical condition of a spouse, child, or parent; paternity leave for the birth or adoption of a child; or extended maternity leave after the physician releases the employee to return to work are not covered by the University's Medical Leave of Absence Policy but do fall within the Family and Medical Leave Policy.
+An employee cannot use available sick leave, but may choose to use accrued vacation leave for these conditions (see Sick leave section 4.1, page 17).
 In addition, the University may grant the employee up to six months of unpaid leave for these conditions.
 To qualify for a leave of absence under this provision, the employee must submit a completed Application for Leave of Absence form to his or her supervisor.
 The department and the office of human resources will determine whether to grant the leave and the time period of the leave.